 “You can join the Gorsedd if you have a degree in some specific subjects, of course, but sitting the examination does appeal to a wide range of people.
 We have a wide-ranging syllabus, full of interesting themes, and it’s a great opportunity for anyone to broaden their horizons whilst studying.

 “Applicants can study poetry, music, language and prose, as well as specific themes for harpists, cerdd dant performers and heralders.
 All details are on the Eisteddfod website, and the examinations are held on the last Saturday of April at convenient centres across Wales.”

 You can download the syllabus for 2017 from the website, www.eisteddfod.wales/gorsedd-examinations and this section also includes recent past papers and example answers to help to get you started.

 You must be able to write in Welsh to enter the Gorsedd examinations as all the papers are in Welsh and the examinations are conducted through the medium of Welsh.

-If you are successful in this year’s examination, you could receive the Green Robes in the Gorsedd Circle at the Anglesey National Eisteddfod in August.
+If you are successful in next year’s examination, you could receive the Green Robes in the Gorsedd Circle at the Anglesey National Eisteddfod in 2017.